 “I was told multiple times over the course of several weeks in & out of the emergency room that I was having panic attacks & needed to calm down/relax.
 Turns out, it’s extremely hard to relax when you’re having your first attack from Multiple Sclerosis (MS). #PatientsAreNotFaking” @tori_saylor See more here.

 These patients definitely could’ve used some insight into how to file a claim for gaslighting.
 And speaking of…

 How To File A Claim For Medical Gaslighting

 Simply saying a physician was gaslighting you probably won’t hold up in court.
 Filing a malpractice claim and receiving compensation involves more evidence.
 In order for your case to get anywhere, there’s one crucial information that you need to prove:

-The injury, pain, illness, and/or condition you have is the direct result of medical negligence that occurred because of medical gaslighting.
+The injury, condition or pain you have is the direct result of medical negligence.
+Negligence that occurred because of medical gaslighting.

 Your claim must show that your suffering could have been prevented, had the doctor acted more responsibly.